vboyev-MSFT/defender-docs/unified-secops-platform/overview-defender-portal.md

 **Advanced hunting** | Explore and query up to 30 days of raw data.
 You can query using a guided query tool, use sample queries, or use KQL to build your own queries
 **Custom detection rules** | Create custom detection rules to proactively monitor and respond to events and system states.
 Use custom detection rules to trigger alerts or automatic response actions.

+For more information, see [Proactively hunt for threats with advanced hunting](/defender-xdr/advanced-hunting-overview) and [Custom detections overview](/defender-xdr/custom-detections-overview).

 ### Review pending threat remediations